RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 Red-flag review: Loaded

-Open vote-axis evidence (7)
+Open mapped vote-axis evidence (7)

 Groundwater Conservation District Reform Act